pierreprinetti/openshift-enhancements/enhancements/openstack-baremetal-compute.md

 * When attaching and detaching, the expected timings must be adjusted to reflect the different boot and shutdown latencies of physical machines

+### User Stories

+#### Increased performance

+User wants to run the Compute Nodes on baremetal machines for increased performance.
+The Control Plane sits on regular Nova instances to leverage the flexibility of virtual machines.

 ### Risks and Mitigations